 The highlight of my agenda today was to see the Miradouro da Boca do Inferno.
 Definitely the most famous of the viewpoints, you’ve likely seen this on Instagram.
 It’s one of the highest points on the island, and you can see a good chunk of the west side of the island, spanning two lakes, a mountain, and the ocean.
 Unfortunately for me, I got hoodwinked by fog…dense fog.
 I could barely see a few feet in front of me.
 It was eerie, serene, and incredibly peaceful.
 Though I didn’t get to see the immaculate view, this was also a memorable experience.
 So I took a seat and had some lunch.

 Next up, swimming in a thermal hot spring, baby.
-Ponta de Ferraria is about as far west on the island you can go.
+Ponta de Ferraria is about as far west on the island as you can go.
 It’s a thermal spa and bathing site with therapeutic water springs that have been used since the fifteenth century.
 Different from other hot springs, it’s actually the confluence of hot thermal water and cold ocean water, which makes for a pretty cool sensation.
 It wasn’t the optimal time, so the water was a bit chilly, and the tides a little precarious.
 They had a few ropes throughout in the water, so you could hang on to prevent the riptide from taking you out to sea.
-Some other tourists were checking out the area, only a few brave (stupid?) enough to take the plunge.
+Some other tourists were checking out the area, but only a few brave (stupid?) enough to take the plunge.

 After a day of hiking and swimming, it’s time for a beer.
 I stumbled upon this little cart selling beer and snacks on the side of the road near Mosterios.
 The beer was good, cheap, and under a euro for half a liter.
 So there I was beer in hand, watching the most beautiful auburn sunsets I’ve ever witnessed.